algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/BSTInfo.md

 that contain the key.
 When we find a node containing the key, is it necessary to search the left subtree?

+The code here traverses down the tree using two variables (the current subtree c and parent p) and the last key comparison is repeated.
+Re-write the code so the extra variable and comparison are avoided.
+What are the advantages and disadvantages of your coding compared to the AIA code?

+In a programming language that supports explicit pointers, you can have a version of insert that takes a key and a pointer to a tree (that is, a pointer to a pointer to a record), and inserts the key into the (pointed to) tree.
+Try coding this iteratively and compare it to the AIA code.